-Each lesson is 30 minutes or less and completely audio-based, meaning that you can do other tasks while you study.
+Each lesson is 30 minutes or less and is completely audio-based, meaning that you can do other tasks while you study.
 Whether you are logged into your app or have downloaded the podcast, you can listen to the lesson when it best suits you.

-Pro #2: Language Learning Based on Speaking and Listening
+Pro #2: Learn Through Speaking and Listening

-Pro #3: Emphasis on Enunciation
+Pro #3: Strong Emphasis on Pronunciation

 CONS of Pimsleur Japanese

-Con #1: More Expensive
+Con #1: Very Expensive

-Con #2: No In-Depth Grammar Lessons
+Con #2: No In-depth Grammar Lessons

-Con #3: Audio Learning Only
+Con #3: Audio Learning Only, Not Enough Reading

-You will find some written work to help you learn to speak Japanese, but the majority of Pimsleur Japanese is by podcast audio.
+You will find some written work to help you learn to read Japanese, but the majority of Pimsleur Japanese is by podcast audio.
 Visual or tactile learners may find this method lacking, as you mostly must imagine the scenarios.

-Pimsleur Japanese Features
+Pimsleur Japanese Review: Key Features